offalynne/Input/docs/latest/Functions-(Mouse).md

 ---

-?> that these functions are provided for convenience if you want to implement your own features using Input's mouse implementation.
+?> These functions are provided for convenience if you want to implement your own features using Input's mouse implementation.
 In general, [Player functions](Functions-(Players)) are the intended way to use Input and are preferred.

 &nbsp;